TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 # Display List

-I gave an overview of `DisplayList` [last time](/_posts/2024-11-04-react-virtual-scroll-options-display-list.md).
-It's a controlled component that renders a window onto a virtualized list starting from a specified `offset`.
+I gave an overview of `DisplayList` [last time]({% link _posts/2024-11-04-react-virtual-scroll-options-display-list.md %}).
+It's a controlled component that renders a window onto a virtualized list, starting from a specified `offset`.

 There are two changes since then.
 I removed lots of boilerplate code by using `VirtualContainer` instead of a local implementation of a customizable container.
 The change is backwards compatible as the shape of the types hasn't changed.